Fene-87/Hello-World/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Microverse Linters <a name="about-project"></a>
+# 📖 Hello Microverse <a name="about-project"></a>

-**Microverse Linters** is a simple HTML CSS project for learning how to use linters, creating pull requests and properly documenting my projects
+**Hello Microverse** is a simple HTML CSS project for learning how to use linters, creating pull requests and properly documenting my projects

 ## 🛠 Built With <a name="built-with"></a>
 HTML